 - 2 cups granulated sugar

-- 1 1/2 cups fresh mint (chopped)
+- 1 bunch fresh mint leaves chopped

 - Combine the water and sugar in a medium saucepan over medium heat.
 Add the mint leaves and bring to a boil.

 - Boil for three minutes.
 Remove from heat.